SlinkyProject/docs/docs/index.rst

    :link: https://slinky.schedmd.com/projects/slurm-operator
    :link-alt: slurm-operator

-   slurm-operator allows users to run workloads on Slurm within a Kubernetes cluster, taking advantage of many of the advanced scheduling features of Slurm within a cloud-native environment.
+   Slurm-operator allows users to run workloads on Slurm within a Kubernetes cluster, taking advantage of many of the advanced scheduling features of Slurm within a cloud-native environment.
+Slurm-operator allows for resources to be shared between Slurm and Kubernetes - improving resource utilization.

    .. image:: _static/images/architecture-operator.svg
       :width: 90%